traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

  - `isStopped`:                Whether the launch has been stopped
  - `getUI[user].allocation`:   The amount of AVAX an investor can deposit without burning rJoe
  - `getUI[user].balance`:   The amount of AVAX an investor deposited
- - `getUI[user].hasWithdrawnPair`: Whether the invester has withdrawn their LP tokens
+ - `getUI[user].hasWithdrawnPair`: Whether the investor has withdrawn their LP tokens
- - `getUI[user].hasWithdrawnIncentives`: Whether the invester has withdrawn their incentives
+ - `getUI[user].hasWithdrawnIncentives`: Whether the investor has withdrawn their incentives

  - `tokenIncentivesBalance`: The total amount of unwithdrawn incentives
  - `tokenIncentivesForUsers`: The total amount of incentives of users (excluding issuer)
  - `tokenIncentiveIssuerRefund`: Issuer incentives

  - `wavaxReserve`: The total amount of deposited WAVAX (before createPair())
  - `wavaxAllocated`: The total amount of WAVAX in the pool immediately after pair creation
  - `tokenReserve + tokenAllocated(local var of createPair())`: The total amount of launch tokens in the pool immediately after creation
  - `lpSupply`:       The total number of LP tokens minted during launch
  - `tokenReserve`:   The total number of launch tokens that will be used to create LP tokens